dvidelabs/flatcc/doc/binary-format.md

 For futher variations of the format, a format identifier can be inserted in front of the namespace when generating the hash.
-There is no formal approach to this, but as an example, lets say we keep `uoffset_t` unchanged have `voffset_t` reduced to only a single byte and name this ExampleBuffers.
-We then add a prefix to the name such as "eb:":
+There is no formal approach to this, but as an example, lets say we want to use only 1 byte per vtable entry and identify these buffers with type hash using the prefix "ebt:" for example buffer type.
+We then have the type hash:

-    fnv1a32("eb:Eclection.FooBar")
+    #define type_hash_prefix "eb:"
+    hash = fnv1a32(type_hash_prefix "Eclection.FooBar");
+    hash = hash ? hash : fnv1a32(type_hash_prefix)

-If the hash returns 0 we hash the prefix fnv1a32("eb:").
+If the hash returns 0 we hash the prefix.

 ## Unions